hawkeye-stan/msfs-popout-panel-manager/README.md

 - King Air 350
 - PMS GTN750
+- PMS GTN530
 - Lower touch panel in TBM 930
+- Flybywire A32NX EFB

 In MSFS, when operating the above panels with pop outs, there are currently 2 limitations and one major bug that Asobo has to solve to make touch panels viable.
 This touch enable pop out experimental feature will try to solve the 2 limitations but is currently not able to overcome the bug.

 - Limitation #1 - For pop out panel, touch events do not get pass through to panels such as King Air PFD or GTN750 and they can only be operated with a mouse.
 There is a work around if you’re using Spacedesk with tablet by disabling USB HID within Spacedesk drivers in Windows device manager.
 But if you’re using touch monitors directly connected to your gaming PC, then Spacedesk workaround is not an option.

-  **Limitation solved by**: detect the coordinate where touch event has occurred and sent an extra left mouse click to MSFS.

 - Limitation #2 - When you click or hover your mouse over any pop out panels on your main monitor or on another monitor, the game main window will lose focus and you can’t operate flight control without clicking the game window again.

-  **Limitation solved by**: detect when the user has stopped any touch events (after 1 second) and refocus main screen to allow flight control to work again.

-**EDITED** - Asobo have fixed the below bug in SU10 Beta v1.27.11.
+**EDITED (July 31st)** - Asobo have fixed the below bug in SU10 Beta v1.27.11.
 And hopefuly it won't be broken again.
-- ~~Bug~~ -  If the pop out panel is also display on the main screen, a click through at incorrect coordinate will occur at the relative position where the pop out panel is located.
+- ~~Bug -  If the pop out panel is also display on the main screen, a click through at incorrect coordinate will occur at the relative position where the pop out panel is located.
 If you click at this particular location in the pop out panel, the click event will register at the wrong coordinate.
 I haven’t been able to figure out how to work around this issue yet since the bug is deep in the closed source CoherentGT code in how MSFS implements the internal browser control to display to pop out panel.
 So touch will not work in the relative position of the pop out panel where panel appears on the main screen.
 This only affects instrumentation pop outs.
 The built-in ones such as ATC and checklist are fine since once they’re popped out, they no longer appear on the main screen.
 Below is the screenshot where click through at incorrect coordinate occurs.
-See the relative position (red box) in the pop out where the same instrumentation appears on the main screen.
+See the relative position (red box) in the pop out where the same instrumentation appears on the main screen.~~

 <p align="center">
 <img src="assets/readme/images/touch_support_bug.png" width="900" hspace="10"/>